mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 ### Summary

 Katagiri Roshi explains the verse to this case.
-The old awl Chao Chou brings forth the seven pound shirt, but can we wear it?
-If we wear it, then we also have to throw it away.
+The old awl Chao Chou brings forth the seven pound shirt: universal, creative life.
+But can we wear it?
+If we wear it, achieving stability in a moment of time, then next moment we have to throw it away.
 A refreshing breeze passes through the horse pasture of all beings.
 It’s not mysticism.

 ### Transcript